Workplace Skills

 Organization-specific skills are not always transferrable because each company has a unique group of processes and people.
 However, employees who are highly developed in this area know what to look for if they move to a new company.

 Once upon a time, the most complex piece of equipment in many organizations was a typewriter or cash register.
-Nowadays, even low-level employees need to master a range of technologies in order to perform normal tasks and communicate with others.
-The average number of SaaS applications used by companies is 110!
-Although fewer than 50% of such apps actually get used, that’s still a lot of user experiences to go through.
+Nowadays, even low-level employees need to master a range of technologies in order to perform typical tasks and communicate with others.
+For instance, the average number of SaaS applications purchased by companies is 130!
+Although about 44% of SaaS licenses go unused, that’s still a lot of user experiences to go through.

 But this no longer means a “command presence,” and certainly not being pushy.
-The modern leader should have a flair for things like self-awareness, communication, change management, and strategic thinking.
-Obviously, very few leaders are born with these skills at a high level, and regular L&D as part of a continuous professional development program is a great way to round off these abilities.
+The modern leader should have a flair for things like self-awareness, emotional intelligence, adaptive skills, and strategic thinking.
+Obviously, very few leaders are born with these essential skills at a high level, and regular L&D as part of a continuous professional development program is a great way to round off these abilities.

 On the other hand, no workplace functions without followership, which is a strength in itself.
 Actually, the best leaders in a company often show skills that overlap with followership, including empathy, taking the initiative, and the ability to listen.